HardeQ/forsen_sniper/README.md

 You also need TamperMonkey addon for browser to be able to join lobbies, the script will automatically press "Join".

+You also need to install Discord.py version 1.7.3, not the latest one.

 ```javascript
 // ==UserScript==
 // @name         Jackbox_Play_Automation